Zorojuro-des/Flight-Management-System/README.md

 # Flight-Management-System

-This is a Flight Management System.

-Main.py contains the whole code and rest are the functions used in the code.

-Setup
+A school(AVV) project.
+## Description
+This is my project which is based on creating a flight management system using python.The backend has implementation of files.With this the users(user/staff) can monitor and administor their activities efficiently.
+##Things it consists of:
+Login page for indentification as staff or user
+#### User
+1.Search for a flight.
+2.Book Tickets for multiple people.
+3.Cancel multiple Tickets.
+4.Get information on all planes.
+#### Staff
+1.Add information for a new plane.
+2.Update information of a plane.
+3.Book Tickets for user.
+4.Cancel Tickets for user.
+5.Get information on all planes.
+6.Delete information of a plane.

+### Prequisites
+1.Python interpretor
+2.IDE (eg. pycharm,VS code)

+### How to run
+1.Open IDE.
-1.Download main.py and the text files in the repo.
+2.Make sure you have the text files downloaded in the same directory as the main.py.

-2. Password for staff is STAFF123#
+3. Password for staff is STAFF123#

-3. You can now use the program.